scality/s3utils/README.md

     "|" encodeURI(versionId)
   ```

-* **OLDER_THAN**: cleanup only objects which last modified date is
+* **OLDER_THAN**: cleanup only objects which last modified date is older
+than this, as an ISO date or a number of days, e.g.:

-older than this date, e.g. setting to "2021-01-09T00:00:00Z" limits
+  * setting to "2021-01-09T00:00:00Z" limits the cleanup to objects
-the cleanup to objects created or modified before Jan 9th 2021.
+  created or modified before Jan 9th 2021

+  * setting to "30 days" limits the cleanup to objects created more
+  than 30 days ago

 * **ONLY_DELETED**: if set to "1" or "true" or "yes", only remove
 otherwise eligible noncurrent versions if the object's current version